dlt-science/science-notes/blogs/SBT/SBT.md

 Web3 has largely been anonymous for its users, due to its founding principles, which are deeply rooted in privacy and decentralization.
 However, the lack of ability to confirm individual identities, their properties, and affiliations has posed a challenge for blockchain adoption in some industries.
 Soulbound tokens (SBTs) are set to bridge this identity gap inherent in web3, facilitating the formation of trusted relationships.
 Soulbound tokens can be issued by any entity, be it DAOs, academic institutions, DeFi firms, or employers to denote membership, authentication or certification, or event participation.
 Moreover, soulbound tokens can utilize these links between individuals and various entities to provide a more comprehensive picture of distinct user identities and their roots.
 The reputation of the issuing entity is transferred via SBTs to the wallets or individuals who hold them.
 The more prestigious the issuing body, the higher the standing of the individual in possession of a soulbound token.

 As an individual's connections with different entities grow, so does their unique identity and reputation.
 Soulbound tokens capitalize on this network of connections to construct verifiable identities for souls.
-NFTs will serve as proof of ownership, and SBTs as proof of character (Chaffer & Goldston, 2022).
+NFTs will serve as proof of ownership, and SBTs as proof of character {cite}`chaffer2022existential`.

 ```{figure} images/SBTDiagram.drawio.png
 ---